Milton Coste

 How They Compare

-For buyers focused on affordability, All Upper East Side has the lower median sale price at $1.3M vs $3.8M in Soho.
+For buyers focused on affordability, Upper East Side has the lower median sale price at $1.3M vs $3.8M in Soho.

-Investors analyzing rental yield will find All Upper East Side offers a stronger rent-to-price ratio based on current market data.
+Investors analyzing rental yield will find Upper East Side offers a stronger rent-to-price ratio based on current market data.

-Commuters have more transit options in Soho, which is served by 11 subway lines compared to 3 in All Upper East Side.
+Commuters have more transit options in Soho, which is served by 11 subway lines compared to 3 in Upper East Side.

 Median Sale Price